dusk-network/moat/README.md

             .await?;
 //...
 ```
+In the above example, the code issues a contract call with request as an argument.
+The contract is identified by a given contract id,
+while contract's method is identified by method's name.
+Note that request sent as argument of the contract
+call is generic, so it can be any type declared by the user of the library, as long as it is rkyv-serializable.

 ##Request
 `moat-cli` requires a path to a json request file.
 An example request json file looks as follows: